Jen Saviano Reacts To Nick Viall’s ‘Bachelor’ Premiere

 A photo posted by Jen Saviano (@jensav11) on

-Jennifer Saviano met Nick Viall on season 3 of the spin-off Bachelor in Paradise.
-Nick was clearly excited upon seeing Jen, who previously competed on Ben Higgins’ season of The Bachelor, arrive to the resort several weeks in.
+Jennifer Saviano met Nick Viall on Season 3 of the spin-off Bachelor in Paradise.
+Nick was clearly excited upon seeing Jen, who previously competed on Ben Higgins’ season of The Bachelor, arrive at the resort several weeks in.
 Nick expressed hope that after his drama with Amanda Stanton and Josh Murray and not having a romantic connection with anyone else, his luck was finally turning.
 Nick immediately accepted Jen’s date invitation and they enjoyed a good date.
 As the weeks went on, Nick and Jen continued enjoying one another’s company and was frequently shown making out.

 Yet cracks in their relationship also showed.
 Jen questioned whether Nick was opening up enough to her.
 Jen said that Nick was in danger of losing her if he didn’t move the relationship further.
 Nick confessed that after having his heart broken twice on national TV on The Bachelorette, once by Andi Dorfman and once by Kaitlyn Bristowe, he was fearful of it happening again and becoming the butt of jokes.
 Yet Nick did assure Jen that he was interested in her and wanted to see where things would lead.
-Jen in turn assured Nick that she wanted him.
+Jen, in turn, assured Nick that she wanted him.
 They did eventually spend a final night together in the fantasy suite and Nick was shown meeting with jeweler Neil Lane to pick out an engagement ring.

 They are perfect???????? — #bachelorinparadise #bip3 #nickandjen ???? -Jess